 RSS

-RSS (Really Simple Syndication) is an XML-based web feed format that provides website updates in a standardized, computer‑readable form.
+RSS (Really Simple Syndication) is an XML-based web feed format that allows users to receive automatic updates from websites such as blogs, news outlets, and podcasts in a standardized, machine-readable form.

 According to our data, RSS is the most popular syndication technology on the web.